 Hierarchy Culture is a formalized and structured work environment.
 Leaders are proud of their efficiency-based coordination and organization.
 Keeping the organization functioning smoothly is most crucial here.
-Formal rules and policies keep the organization together.
-The long-term goals are stability and results and are directly paired with an efficient and smooth execution of tasks.
+Formal rules and policies support the organization together.
+The long-term goals are stability and results and are directly paired with the efficient and smooth execution of tasks.

 Advantages of Hierarchy Culture-

 Employees who work for hierarchical companies feel more secure, get paid on time, and are safe to stay in their role in the long run.